 Vitamin A is known to be one of the most potent antiaging ingredients.
 Retinoids (vitamin A derivatives) are the most raved ingredients by both dermatologists and skincare worshipers.
 They’re incredibly fantastic for treating both acne and the signs of aging skin.
 However, Retinoids can be irritating for some people.
 The results can be either irritating or enthralled.

-In our previous cheatsheet Retinoids vs Beta-Carotene has shown the differences of each ingredients in Retinoids family.
-In the past 6 months, an ingredient called Bakuchiol has stepped in the crowd of the “R” family and made a buzzword across the market in 2019, to be the most potent natural vitamin A ingredient.
+In the past year or two, an ingredient called Bakuchiol has stepped in the crowd of the “R” family and made a buzzword across the market in 2019, to be the most potent natural vitamin A ingredient.

 Bakuchiol is an ingredient found in the babchi plant (Psoralea corylifolia).
 Babchi plant has been around for a long time and is used in Ayurveda and Traditional Chinese medicines.
 It has powerful antimicrobial, antioxidant and anti-inflammatory properties against skin bacteria and free radicals.